 - Uvulopalatopharyngoplasty – a major surgery involving the removal or reshaping of tissues in the throat.

-Clinical Practice and Expertise
+Clinical Practice and Qualifications

 Please consult an ENT specialist if you are suffering from any ear, nose, or throat symptoms.
 It is also advisable to visit an ENT doctor if you experience persistent mouth breathing due to a chronic blocked nose or encounter snoring issues.